fanatid/ripple-rs/README.md

 This started as PoC, not sure how far I'll able to go, because limited by time, small experience and Ripple itself looks very complicated.

+Usefult notes about rippled, can be helpful for exploring source code: https://wipple.devnull.network/research/rippled.html

 ### LICENSE [MIT](LICENSE)